McAllister-NOAA/REVAMP/README.md

 IN REVIEW
 ```

-**REVAMP is a wrapper for severl tools, which should also be cited:**
+**REVAMP is a wrapper for several tools, which should also be cited:**

 * Cutadapt – [Martin, 2011](https://doi.org/10.14806/ej.17.1.200)
 * DADA2 – [Callahan et al., 2016](https://doi.org/10.1038/nmeth.3869) ([useful tutorial](https://benjjneb.github.io/dada2/index.html))